warbe-maker/warbe-maker.github.io/_drafts/2021-01-10-Excel-VBA-code-updating.markdown

 ---
 layout: post
 title: "Code updates with VBA"
-date:   2020-09-30 09:11:20 +0200
+date:   2021-02-05
 categories: vba excel component management
 ---

-How to update the code in a VB project is often asked.
-The good message is: It is possible!
-The bad is: It is by far not as straight forward as some think or believe.
-The truth is, it is pretty tricky and requires different approaches depending on the kind of component/module.
+Programmatically updating the code of a VB project is not straight forward like removing and re-importing a component.

 ## The hurdles
-1. First of all, there is no safe and stable way for a Workbook to modify it's own code other than delegating this job/service is to another Workbook.
-And even the other Workbook has to de-activate the serviced Workbook before any code modification
+1. There is no safe and stable way for a VB project to uodate it's own code other than delegating this service to another VB project.
-2. A component cannot be simply replaced by removing it and (re-)importing an _Export File_ because any removal takes place when the service had finished.
-However, renaming and removing it does the trick.
-Once the to be renewed/updated component is renamed it has been put out of the way.
+2. A component cannot be simply removed and replaced by importing an _Export File_ because the removal of a component is postponed by the system until the running process has ended.
+However, renaming and removing does the trick: The rename puts the component out of the way.
+3. A service to update another VB projects code is only available when needed when running as _Component Management Services_ Addin.

+## The _UpdateOutdatedClones_ service
+A component which is developed, maintained and tested in another VB project can be called the _Raw Component_ component.
+The copy of this component used by another VB project can be called a _Clone Component_.
+The service checks for any clone of which the raw has changed and replaces it.

-## The implementation
+## The _ExportChangedComponents_ service
-It almost had become a life's work because I've started the implementation over and over because it never turned out to be really bullet proof.
-Many suggestion I've found did not fullfil the promise.
-The below implementation is an extraction of my _Excel VBA Component Management_ and that's why it comes with several components.
+The service is evoked with the Workbook_Before_Save event, compares the code of all components in a VB project with its last _Export File_, and exports them when different.
+VB projects which host _Raw Components_ as well as VB projects using them use the service.
+Raws hosting VB projects register these components as available for other VB projects using them.

 ## Installation